chengwenxi/nitro/docs/proving/osp-assumptions.md

 ### State trie access

-To resolve state, Nitro traverses the state trie by resolving preimages.
+To resolve state, Mantle traverses the state trie by resolving preimages.

 This is safe as validators retain archive state of unconfirmed blocks, each trie branch is of a fixed size,